tholman/the-indie-web/_posts/2016-03-13-resn-experiments.md

 authorGithub: tholman
 ---

-_Looking for a healthy dose of quirty but cool web experiments?
+_Looking for a healthy dose of quirky but cool web experiments?
 Resn is here to help._

 Digital Agency, Resn has created a delightful [tumblr](http://resn-experiments.tumblr.com/) page with a massive variety of cool webby experiments.